note

 • Color – stick to clear bottles

-My favorite kind of bottle to use is a 1L Jack Daniels bottle (somehow I always have one around).
+My favorite kind of bottle to use is a liter Jack Daniels (somehow I always have one around).
 I like the cubical shape, and the versatility it gives me when arranging everything inside.
 It’s big, and it looks great (for my taste).

 When choosing a bottle, keep the four aspects mentioned above in mind, design, width, size, and color.
 In general, any bottle will work.
 Here are some ideas: